paulfioravanti/steno-dictionaries/OVERRIDES.md

 ...yet none for "she will".
 I wanted a single-stroke outline for the "she will" phrase, so I decided to override `SHAO*EL` for this since it felt more appropriate to leave `SHAOEL` for the "she'll" contraction.

+### `"SHAO*U": "should you"`

+Plover's official entry for the `SHAO*U` outline is the surname "Zhou", which I think I would use significantly less than the phrase "should you", which has no official outline in Plover.

+I ended up moving proper noun "Zhou" to a new entry, `"SHAO*U/SHAO*U": "Zhou"`, using the common pattern of repeating an outline for the proper noun entry.

 ### `"SKWR*EL": "jell"`